qilgamesh/SemFinan/README.md

 # SemFinan

 Work on this project aborted.
-He was refactoring to JavaFX and renamed to SemFinanFX
+He was transferred to JavaFX and renamed to SemFinanFX